The individual shared responsibility provision requires that, for each month during the year, you and all members of your family:

 - Certain other types of coverage recognized as MEC for purposes of the individual shared responsibility provision.

 Coverage for one day in a month under any program that's MEC satisfies the requirement to have MEC for that month.
-Many people already have qualifying health coverage and don't need to do anything more than maintain that coverage in 2017 and report it on their tax returns filed in 2018.
+Many people already have qualifying health coverage and don't need to do anything more than maintain that coverage in 2018 and report it on their tax returns filed in 2019.
 If you and all your dependents have full-year coverage, check the full-year coverage box on your tax return.
-Otherwise, see Form 8965 (PDF), Health Coverage Exemptions, and the Form 8965 (PDF), Health Coverage Exemptions (and instructions for figuring your shared responsibility payment).
+Otherwise, see Form 8965, Health Coverage Exemptions (PDF) and the Form 8965 Instructions, Health Coverage Exemptions (and instructions for figuring your shared responsibility payment) (PDF).

 - Members of a recognized religious sect;